The Chamber Ansatz for quantum unipotent cells: Preliminaries

 \subsection{Lusztig's braid group symmetries}

-We present the definition of braid group actions on integrable modules and quantized enveloping algebras, and review the fundamental properties of them.
-All statements in this subsections are found, for example, in \cite{Lus:intro}, \cite{Saito:PBW}. \begin{definition} Let $V$ be a $\Uq$-module.
+We present the definition of braid group actions on integrable modules and quantized enveloping algebras, and review their fundamental properties.
+All statements in this subsections can be found in \cite{Lus:intro, Saito:PBW}. \begin{definition} Let $V$ be a $\mathbf{U}_q$-module.
 For $\mu \in P$, we set

-This is called \emph{the weight space of $V$ of weight $\mu$}, and for $u\in V_{\mu}$, we write $\wt u:=\mu$.
-A $\Uq$-module $V=\bigoplus_{\mu\in P}V_{\mu}$ with weight space decomposition is said to be \emph{integrable} if $e_i$ and $f_i$ act locally nilpotently on $V$ for all $i\in I$. \end{definition} \begin{definition} For $\lambda\in P_{+}$, denote by $V(\lambda)$ the integrable highest weight $\Uq$-module generated by a highest weight vector $u_{\lambda}$ of weight $\lambda$.
+This is called \emph{the weight space of $V$ of weight $\mu$}, and for $u\in V_{\mu}$, we write $\weight u:=\mu$.
+A $\mathbf{U}_q$-module $V=\bigoplus_{\mu\in P}V_{\mu}$ with weight space decomposition is said to be \emph{integrable} if $e_i$ and $f_i$ act locally nilpotently on $V$ for all $i\in I$. \end{definition} \begin{definition} For $\lambda\in P_{+}$, denote by $V(\lambda)$ the integrable highest weight $\mathbf{U}_q$-module generated by a highest weight vector $u_{\lambda}$ of weight $\lambda$.
 Note that $V(\lambda)$ is irreducible.
 There exists a unique $\mathbb{Q}(q)$-bilinear form $(\;,\;)_{\lambda}^{\varphi}\colon V(\lambda)\times V(\lambda)\to\mathbb{Q}(q)$ such that

-for $u_{1},u_{2}\in V(\lambda)$ and $x\in\Uq$.
+for $u_{1},u_{2}\in V(\lambda)$ and $x\in\mathbf{U}_q$.
 Moreover the form $(\;,\;)_{\lambda}^{\varphi}$ is nondegenerate and symmetric.
-There exists the $\mathbb{Q}$-linear automorphism $\overline{\phantom{x}}\colon V(\lambda)\to V(\lambda)$ given by $\overline{x.u_{\lambda}}=\overline{x}.u_{\lambda}$ for $x\in \Uq$.
+There exists the $\mathbb{Q}$-linear automorphism $\overline{\phantom{x}}\colon V(\lambda)\to V(\lambda)$ given by $\overline{x.u_{\lambda}}=\overline{x}.u_{\lambda}$ for $x\in \mathbf{U}_q$.

 For $w\in W$, define the element $u_{w\lambda}\in V(\lambda)$ by